 This concerns freely available bank accounts.
 Interest on these bank accounts is received or paid based on current market interest rates.
+At the end of 2024 and 2023 no margin account related to future contracts applicable.

 3.5.6 Shareholders' equity